snraonow/app-metric-simulator/README.md

 #### Handling Windows Security Warnings

-When downloading or running `dex-simulator.exe` on Windows, you may encounter security warnings or antivirus detections.
-This is normal for unsigned executables and doesn't indicate any actual malware.
+When downloading or running `dex-simulator.exe` on Windows, you may encounter security warnings or antivirus detections such as "Trojan:Win32/Sabsik".
+This is a false positive that occurs with many Go applications and doesn't indicate actual malware.
 Here's how to handle this:

 **Method 1: Use the ZIP Package (Recommended)**